Internet-Draft | SRv6 Addressing Partitions | July 2025 |

 downstream fields remain valid.¶

-Because the first two bytes are locked (5F00), Domain and Region live in the third byte.
-Flex‑Algo retains a full byte so existing deployments need no change.
+Planning tip: single‑domain or flat‑region deployments may set D and/or R to 0x0; masks still summarise cleanly.
 ISPs can subdivide further—for example using the lower nibble of Flex‑Algo as a sub‑region key—while keeping summaries on nibble boundaries.¶

-The Set (SS) byte lets planners scale by powers of 256: one even Set supports up to 256 node locators.
+The Site-seT (ST) byte lets planners scale by powers of 256: one even Set supports up to 256 node locators.
 Sizing logic:¶

 • Small POP (≤256 nodes): 1 even Set → summary /40 • Medium POP (257‑512 nodes): 2 even Sets → summary /39 • Large POP (513‑1024 nodes): 4 even Sets → summary /38¶